tphang/capybara-accessible/README.md

 ## Contributing

+axs_testing.js is generated.
+If you want to change the audit rules, please contribute to this repo: https://github.com/ckundo/accessibility-developer-tools

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)